 The first volume of Odom’s Black Series is Summer on the Black Suwannee.
 Forced into a creepy retreat on the banks of the black Suwannee River, 15-year-old Emily is compelled by counselors to separate from her mother.
 Emily’s irritation turns to horror as she learns the deadly truth about their counselors, the origin of a mysterious child’s clothes, and her strange new illness.
 To remain at the Suwannee means death, and with the counselors watching every move she has no way to communicate these dangers to Mom in order to get them out in time or get them out at all.

-Her second novel of the Black Series is named Stranger With a Black Case and was released in December of 2019, achieving a place on the Amazon’s Best Seller List and Hot New Releases that same week.
+Stranger with a Black Case, released in December of 2019, achieved a place on the Amazon’s Best Seller List and Hot New Releases that same week.

 Girl with a Black Soul confronts the issue of bullying.
 When the enemy of one’s soul is out to take him down, should he run?
 Or should he call it by name and confront it?

 When the teen Chad Montgomery is targeted by a bully after his father’s death, he takes the wrong fork in the road—a trap set by the evil one—to destroy the very talents that define him.
 When his beautiful new girlfriend offers him the key to her uncles abandoned gas station, he leaves his home to get his head on straight and bury those talents.